Unboxed-Software/solana-course/content/interact-with-wallets.md

 There’s a lot you could do to make the user experience here even better.
 For example, you could change the UI to only show you the Ping button when a wallet is connected and display some other prompt otherwise.
 You could link to the transaction on Solana Explorer after a user confirms a transaction so they can easily go look at the transaction details.
 The more you experiment with it, the more comfortable you’ll get, so get creative!

-If you need to spend some time looking at the full source code from this demo to understand all of this in context, check that out [here](https://github.com/Unboxed-Software/solana-ping-frontend).
+You can also download the [full source code from this demo](https://github.com/Unboxed-Software/solana-ping-frontend) to understand all of this in context.

 # Challenge